Bronchitis Specialist In Houston Texas

 Coughing is a way for your body to eliminate harmful things in your lungs.
 But coughing too much can be bad, too.
 If you've had a cough that's gone on for what feels like forever, you might have a severe condition called chronic bronchitis.

 That's when the air tubes in your lungs, called bronchi, get irritated and inflamed, and you have coughed for at least three months a year for two years in a row.
 It's a long-term illness that keeps coming back or never fully goes away.
 It's a type of chronic obstructive pulmonary disease (COPD).
 The other type is emphysema.

 Chronic bronchitis fills your airways with thick mucus.
-The small hairs that normally move phlegm out of your lungs are damaged.
+The small hairs that usually move phlegm out of your lungs are damaged.
 That makes you cough.
-As the disease goes on, it’s harder for you to breathe.
+As the disease goes on, it's harder for you to breathe.